Adyen/adyen-sap-customer-checkout/README.md

 * reboot CCO
 * Make sure no configuration errors occurred after login
 * Click on the board app button
-    * first app switch will appear
+    * the first app switch will appear
     * the first app switch is used to ask the app for its boarding status
     * CCO UI will be visible again with a loading indicator
     * boarding can take some time...